 When I was a kid, my dad would tell me I was “too sensitive” and that I needed to “grow a thicker skin.”
 I don’t remember what events prompted this response.
-It could have been a fight I had gotten into with a friend or after I had received a poor grade on an assignment, or maybe it was after I had been teased by my brothers.
+It could have been a fight I had gotten into with a friend or after I was cut from a team, or maybe it was after I had been teased by my brothers.

 I didn’t necessarily set out to grow that thicker skin, but I did begin to believe that being sensitive was a bad thing.
 In short, being called sensitive shut me down and shut me up.

 I stayed in a dating relationship for far too long in college.
 He was a nice guy and we had some things in common.
 He was an English major and we were both introverts.
 He and his friends would help me with writing my papers and I was able to crash at his place whenever I wanted to.
 It was an escape from a conflict I had with a roomate and a place I felt like I could be myself without being by myself.

 He didn’t love me, though, not in the way I loved him, and looking back I see he made that clear over and over again.
 Like when he wanted to date other people.
 Like when he looked at me blankly when I told him he was beautiful to me.
 Like when he would rarely come over to my apartment.
 I went to his office, visited him at work, and included him in everything I did.

 I stuffed all that though.
 I chose to cut off my feelings.
 I chose not to be sensitve to the rejection and rather, let it roll off my back.
 That way I could stay in the relationship.
 That way I wouldn’t have to reach out to make more friends, and I wouldn’t be alone.